Featured Transformations

 June 2019

-Above: changes after three months.
-Top photo from May.
-Bottom photo taken in July.
-Note the correction to the musculature above the stifle, as well as the adjusting angles from the point of the hip to the point of the buttock.
+In the second photo-set, note the correction to the musculature above the stifle, as well as the adjusting angles from the point of the hip to the point of the buttock.
 The back appears shorter and the girth appears deeper as the hind come out from underneath the horse, and its old, compensatory stance becomes more correct as the horse’s comfort and strength increases.
 The horse now appears more conformationally correct due to elimination of long term compensations.
-(Photo set overexposed to help the eye identify changing angles and muscle development.)
+(Second photo-set overexposed to help the eye identify changing angles and muscle development.)

 May 2019